teenager-ETH/namada-mainnet-genesis/scripts/README.md

 ## Deep validation on PR merges

 Once a PR is reviewed passes the CI checks (i.e is green) and is reviewed by at least 1 person, it's sent to the merge queue.
 Here, CI run a second validation, which basically tries to merge the transaction/s into the genesis file and check if the resulting genesis file is valid.
-If the check fail, the PR is remvoed from the merge queue and the author will have to fix w/e is broken.
+If the check fail, the PR is removed from the merge queue and the author will have to fix w/e is broken.
 If the check is successful, the transactions are added to the genenesis file.
 No more actions are required by the PR author.

 You can and should run this locally before opening a PR: